Before I start with how I made this part of the costume, a little foreword. You can scroll right over to “How I did it”, if you want.

 After making sure all of the LEDs were working, I added paperclay to the rest of the pauldrons, covering them completely, except the underside:

-In the picture above, I’ve already covered the attachments with paperclay as well.
+In this photo I’ve already covered the attachments with paperclay as well.

 I accidentally added too dark, but otherwise my idea is to add a middle base colour and then add lights and shadows on top to get that bark/wooden surface, and then last add the green mossy colours on top.